stone-w4tch3r/telegram_digest/planning.md

 - auto apply runtime argument null checks via code generation on compilation
 - use attributes for entity declaration
 - use separate library for env vars handling
-- move API controller into the Web project